 In an interview with Prof. Israel Finkelstein, Matthew Adams, director of the W. F. Albright Institute of Archaeological Research, asked: “Does the Bible know anything about [the early history of the Philistines]?”
 Finkelstein replied with a relatively typical answer to this subject: “I don’t think so … the biblical material on the Philistines could not have been composed before the eighth century b.c.e., at the earliest.”
 He continued: “The Bible, I think, does not remember, really, the first phase of Philistine history. … [T]here are no Philistines in Canaan before the late 12th century b.c.e.”
 And as for the later biblical Philistine history of migration, that has been corroborated by archaeology? “[I]t’s coincidence that they’re roughly correct,” Finkelstein said. “[The biblical writers] didn’t really know where they came from.”

 Is the description of “Philistines” prior to the 12th century—in fact, over half a millennium earlier—evidence of biblical fable?
-Diving below the surface of this question reveals some fascinating archaeological—and biblical—history.
+Diving below the surface of this question reveals some fascinating archaeological—and biblical—information.

 Presenting the Peleset

 A wall inscription of Ramesses iii at Medinat Habu attests to this conflagration, reading in part: “As for the foreign countries, they made a conspiracy in their isles … [T]heir confederation was the Peleset, Theker, Shekelesh, Denyen and Weshesh, lands united ….”
-The name “Peleset” is virtually identical to the Hebrew spelling for the Philistine polity in the Bible.
+The name “Peleset” is a good parallel to the Hebrew spelling for the Philistine polity in the Bible.

 Two years ago, dna analysis of Philistine graves at Ashkelon established that the main body of Philistines indeed arrived in the land during a large migratory wave from the Greek isles (notably, Crete) starting sometime around the mid-13th century b.c.e.
 The biblical warrior Shamgar’s early encounter with this warlike people (Judges 3) fits with this early migration, with a buildup of trouble that would eventually hit critical mass in the 12th to 11th centuries as the Philistines became settled—fitting with the accounts of Samson, Saul and David.